CityOfNewYork/patterns-cli/readme.md

 ----------|-------|-
 `postcss` | n/a   | [postcss.js](config/postcss.js) [tailwindcss.js](config/tailwindcss.js)

 Runs [PostCSS](https://postcss.org/) on CSS modules defined in the `sass` configuration.
 [PostCSS plugins](https://github.com/postcss/postcss#plugins) are defined in the configuration.
 By default PostCSS is configured to use the plugins [cssnano](https://cssnano.co/) and, if installed in your project, [Tailwindcss](https://tailwindcss.com/).
-The command will use the [./config/tailwindcss.js](config/tailwindcss.js) file where a custom [Tailwindcss confugration](https://tailwindcss.com/docs/configuration) would live.
+The command will use the [./config/tailwindcss.js](config/tailwindcss.js) file where a custom [Tailwindcss configuration](https://tailwindcss.com/docs/configuration) would live.
+Learn more about [adding tailwindcss in the guide below](#adding-tailwindcss).

 A custom `postcss` configuration could be used to configure PostCSS and add additional plugins needed for a particular project.

-A custom `tailwindcss` configuration can easliy import values from the `tokens` configuration to generate Tailwindcss utilities.
+A custom `tailwindcss` configuration can easily import values from the `tokens` configuration to generate Tailwindcss utilities.

 ---